 Audible vs Audiobook– Conclusion

 So which of these two industry giants should you subscribe to?
-I recommend Audiobooks.com.
+If it's just between these two, I recommend Audiobooks.com.
 Sure, Audible tramps Audiobooks.com with regards to library size.
 But then there is the cost of purchasing extra credits.
 Audiobook.com offers a fixed price for additional credit.
 This simplifies shopping as you can anticipate the costs.
-So if you to listen to more than 3 audiobooks a month, then Audiobooks.com is the best choice.
+So if you to listen to more than 3 audiobooks a month, then Audiobooks.com is the best choice out of these two.

 Also, I found the Audiobook.com app better compared to Audible.
 This is mainly because Audiobook.com has Instacredit, a feature that allows direct audiobook purchases.
 Audible is yet to include this feature.

-Sign-up for a free account with Audiobooks.com today and give it a try - you will be mind-blown.
+Sign-up for a free trial with Audiobooks.com today and give it a try - you will be pleased!